-Strandings of northern fur seals entangled in fishing gear or with injuries caused by interactions with gear are a final source of fishery-related mortality information.
-One fishery-related stranding was reported in 2001 (J. Cordaro, pers. comm.) and, since it could not be attributed to a particular fishery, it is listed in Table 1 as occurring in an unknown west coast fishery.
-Fishery-related strandings during 1997-2001 resulted in an estimated annual mortality of 0.2 animals from this stock.
+Strandings of northern fur seals entangled in fishing gear or with serious injuries caused by interactions with gear are a final source of fishery-related mortality information.
+According to Marine Mammal Stranding Network records, maintained for California by the NMFS Southwest Region and for Oregon and Washington by the NMFS Northwest Region, fishery-related strandings were reported in 2001 (1 in California and 1 in Oregon) and 2003 (3 in Oregon).
+Since these mortalities could not be attributed to a particular fishery, they are listed in Table 1 as occurring in an unknown west coast fishery.
+Fishery-related strandings during 2000-2004 resulted in an estimated annual mortality of 1.0 animal from this stock.
 This estimate is considered a minimum because not all stranded animals are found, reported, or examined for cause of death (via necropsy by trained personnel).